-Year to year comparisons show IT salaries up by 5.32% and Janco forecasts only 77,000 new IT jobs will be created in 2017
+Year to year comparisons show IT salaries up by 5.32% and Janco forecasts only 77,000 new IT jobs will be created by end of Q4

-Park City, UT - (www.e-janco.com) - Mid-Year IT Salary Survey released - shows salaries up while hiring slows - Janco’s has just released its 2017 Mid-Year IT Salary Survey and IT Hiring Kit.
+Park City, UT - (e-janco.com) - Mid-Year IT Salary Survey released - shows salaries up while hiring slows - Janco’s has just released its Mid-Year IT Salary Survey and IT Hiring Kit.
 At the same time Janco has completed its analysis of the latest BLS data.

 IT salaries on a year-to-year comparison have risen 5.32%.
 The median salary (for the positions surveyed) has gone from $82,775 to $87,175.
 Janco forecasts that on average approximately 6,500 new IT jobs will be created each month in 2017 resulting in approximately 77,200 new domestic IT jobs.
 The CEO of Janco Associates, Inc., Mr. M. Victor Janulaitis said, “The recent election initially created a positive outlook for job growth in general and Information Technology in particular.
 However, the 'drama' associated with the conflicts between the President, the media and the Democratic party are eliminating the probabilities for implementation of the President's policies.
 This is turn is causing companies to hold back."

 NOTE: the table below is updated automatically with the latest IT salaries when a new salary survey is published.
 That happens every January and June.
 The historical data is available.

 For the latest data go to the current IT Salary Survey